IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/04-conditionals.md

 {: .objective}

-In our last section, according to the inflammation study, there is something suspicious in our inflammation data by looking at the plots.
-In this section you will learn how you can use Python to automatically recognize the different features we saw, and take a different action for each, i.e. you will learn how to write code that runs only when certain conditions are true.
+According to the inflammation study, there is something suspicious in our inflammation data by looking at the plots.
+In this section you will learn how you can use Julia to automatically recognize the different features we saw, and take a different action for each, i.e. you will learn how to write code that runs only when certain conditions are true.

 # Conditionals

-Generic syntax for conditionals
+The generic syntax for conditionals in Julia is:
 ```matlab
 if condition1
   option 1